 Key point - European Works Councils arrangements will change

-European Works Councils (EWCs) can continue to operate as they did before until the end of the implementation period.
+European Works Councils (EWCs) can continue to operate as they did before until the end of the transition period.
 After that, however, arrangements will need to change.

-- All multinationals will need to decide what to do about the ongoing involvement of the UK representatives in their EWC after the end of the implementation period.
+- All multinationals will need to decide what to do about the ongoing involvement of the UK representatives in their EWC after the end of the transition period

-Key point – new legislation allows more flexibility to depart from ECJ decisions after implementation period
+Key point – legislation allows more flexibility to depart from ECJ decisions after transition period

-New ECJ decisions after the end of the implementation period will not be binding on UK courts or tribunals, although could be taken into account if relevant.
-However, decisions of the ECJ during the implementation period and before Brexit will be adopted into and retained in UK law, which means that they will remain binding unless and until they are overturned.
+New ECJ decisions after the end of the transition period will not be binding on UK courts or tribunals, although could be taken into account if relevant.
+However, decisions of the ECJ during the transition period will be adopted into and retained in UK law, which means that they will remain binding unless and until they are overturned.

-- Employers do not need to take any action at the moment, but could expect volatility and uncertainty if the government gives lower courts wide scope to depart from key ECJ decisions, many of which have had a significant impact on UK employment law.
+- Employers do not need to take any action at present but could expect volatility and uncertainty if the government gives lower courts wide scope to depart from key ECJ decisions, many of which have had a significant impact on UK employment law

 Key point – scope for divergence on employment law in future

-The deal negotiated by the Johnson Government allows more scope for divergence on employment rights once the implementation period comes to an end, when compared to the version negotiated by the Theresa May when she was prime minister:
+The deal negotiated by the Johnson government allows greater scope for divergence on employment rights once the transition period comes to an end, as compared to the version negotiated by the Theresa May when she was prime minister:

 - The original Northern Irish backstop included a commitment not to dismantle employment rights throughout the UK.
 Although this was only in a protocol, not the main text, it would have operated both as the baseline for a future trade deal with the EU and, critically, as the default arrangement on an indefinite basis in the event of no alternative arrangements (i.e. technological solutions for the Irish border problem)

-If no trade deal can be negotiated with the EU then the UK will not need to keep pace with any new EU Directives and could potentially start dismantling some EU-derived employment rights.
-Historically, supporters of leaving the EU have cited scrapping working time legislation, placing caps on discrimination damages and repealing agency workers regulations as among the liberalising measures that could be taken, although none of these featured in the Conservative party’s recent election manifesto.
+If no trade deal can be negotiated with the EU, the UK will not then need to keep pace with any new EU Directives and could potentially start dismantling some EU-derived employment rights.
+Historically, supporters of leaving the EU have cited scrapping working time legislation, placing caps on discrimination damages and repealing the Agency Workers Regulations as among the liberalising measures that could be taken, although none of these featured in the Conservative party’s manifesto for the December 2019 general election.

 In Northern Ireland, however, under the new Northern Ireland protocol, EU Equality Directives and related case law will remain binding even if no trade deal can be negotiated.
-This has the potential to result in further divergence between Northern Ireland and the rest of the UK, although there are already a number of differences between Northern Irish employment law and that applicable to Great Britain.
+This has the potential to result in further divergence between Northern Ireland and the rest of the UK, although there are already several differences between Northern Irish employment law and that applicable to Great Britain.

-- Employers should not take any immediate action in relation to the post-implementation-period employment law landscape, but should watch for developments.
+- Employers should not take any immediate action in relation to the post-transition-period employment law landscape but should watch for developments